 Themed Kids’ Ski Areas

 There are several themed ski areas for kids, to help make their early experiences on skis even more enjoyable.
-One of the newest is the Inuit Village in the Altiport area of the resort, next to the Altiport Hotel, which has whoops, banked turns, a mini slalom and inuit-themed games.
+One of the newest is the Inuit Village in the Altiport area of the resort, which has whoops, banked turns, a mini slalom and Inuit-themed games.
 In the same area is the animal-themed Moon Wild piste, which has life sized woodland animals dotted about.
 There’s also a mini ski and boardercross course, Le P’tit Moon, which is suitable for kids aged 6 to 12 who are of an intermediate level or above.